audeering/audinterface/docs/usage.rst

 with a segmented index conform to audformat_.
-An example of such a processing function would be a speech recognition model that also generates time stamps for its results.
+An example of such a processing function would be a speech recognition model that also generates timestamps for its results.

 .. code-block:: python